-Our staff members are dedicated to our mission of providing hope and healing to people in crisis.
+More than 60 staff members are dedicated to our mission of providing hope and healing to those imapcted by domestic violence and sexual assault.
 The stories below are from our staff, and illustrate why they continue to do the amazing work they do each day.

 I want to make a difference in people's lives.
 We need folks on the ground doing this type of work.
 There is a lot of domestic violence, sexual assault and child abuse occurring and people need these services.
 I do it because I want to make a difference in the next generation, and you can only succeed at that when you help the generation standing before you now.